General questions

 Renew is a national, not-for-profit organisation that inspires, enables and advocates for people to live sustainably in their homes and communities.
 Renew engages with more than 250,000 people each year around Australia and beyond.
 We work with more than 10,000 members and a network of 14 active members’ branches throughout the country.
 Our community of climate change action includes readers of our two market-leading sustainability magazines Renew and Sanctuary, attendees of our Speed Date a Sustainability Expert event series and Sustainable House Day, users of our online resources and calculators, people contacting our advice service, and our research and advocacy partners.

-The next Sustainable House Day will take place on March 19th 2023.
-This day is the cornerstone of our annual calendar of events.
+The next Sustainable House Day will take place on Sunday 21st April 2024.

-Sustainable House Day is a hybrid event, with both online sessions and in-person events around the country hosted by our Community Partners.
+Sustainable House Day is a hybrid event with online house profiles and in-person open home experiences.

 Your Home, produced by the Australian government, is another fantastic resource for those interested in building or renovating their home sustainably.